NamPE286/XboxWinNav/README.md

 # XboxWinNav
-Use your Xbox controller to navigate windows when not gaming
+Use your Xbox controller to navigate windows when you're not gaming.